Christianity and transgender people: Documents and declarations

-In June 2019, the Catholic Church published a document titled Male and Female He Created Them, which summarized its official position.
+In June 2019 the Congregation for Catholic Education published a document titled Male and Female He Created Them, instructing Catholic schools on topics regarding gender identity.
 The document rejected the terms transgender and intersex, and criticized the idea that people could choose or change their gender.
 They labeled it as a "confused concept of freedom" and "momentary desires".
 It asserted male and female genitalia were designed for procreation.
 Transgender advocates responded that people may discover a gender different than their external appearance, as determined by "genetics, hormones, and brain chemistry".
 They criticized the document as not reflecting the life experiences of transgender people and worried it would encourage discrimination and self-harm.